ftnapps/smapinntpd/ReadMe.txt

 1. Introduction
 ===============
-JamNNTPd is an attempt to merge dying fidonet technology with modern Usenet newsreaders.
-Basically, JamNNTPd is NNTP server that allows newsreaders to access a JAM messagebase.
-(If you didn't understand a word of this, you probably don't want to use JamNNTPd anyway).
+SmapiNNTPd is an attempt to merge dying fidonet technology with modern Usenet newsreaders.
+Basically, SmapiNNTPd is NNTP server that allows newsreaders to access a JAM messagebase.
+(If you didn't understand a word of this, you probably don't want to use SmapiNNTPd anyway).

-JamNNTPd can be used with both Linux and Windows.
-An executable binary is only suppplied for Windows, Linux users need to compile JamNNTPd themselves.
+SmapiNNTPd can be used with both Linux and Windows.
+An executable binary is only suppplied for Windows, Linux users need to compile SmapiNNTPd themselves.

 2. Copyright
 ============
-The copyright of JamNNTPd belongs to Johan Billing.
-Permission to use, copy and distribute JamNNTPd is granted provided that this copyright notice is included.
-Permission to modify JamNNTPd is granted.
-Distributing modified versions of JamNNTPd is allowed provided that the documentation clearly states that it is a modified version.
-Parts of JamNNTPd may be freely used in other projects as long as credit is given.
+The copyright of SmapiNNTPd belongs to Johan Billing.
+Permission to use, copy and distribute SmapiNNTPd is granted provided that this copyright notice is included.
+Permission to modify SmapiNNTPd is granted.
+Distributing modified versions of SmapiNNTPd is allowed provided that the documentation clearly states that it is a modified version.
+Parts of SmapiNNTPd may be freely used in other projects as long as credit is given.

-JamNNTPd uses JAMLIB for reading and modifying JAM messagebases.
+SmapiNNTPd uses JAMLIB for reading and modifying JAM messagebases.
 JAMLIB is copyright 1996 Björn Stenberg and is released under the GNU Lesser General Public License (see included file src/jamlib/LICENSE).

 3. Security
 ===========
-I cannot guarantee that there are no security leaks in JamNNTPd.
+I cannot guarantee that there are no security leaks in SmapiNNTPd.
 If you decide to use it, you do it on your own risk.
-If you use JamNNTPd under Linux, you should avoid running it with root privileges.
+If you use SmapiNNTPd under Linux, you should avoid running it with root privileges.

-4. Using JamNNTPd
+4. Using SmapiNNTPd
 =================

 4.1 Configuration options
 -------------------------
-The behaviour of JamNNTPd can be configured using the configuration options specified below.
-These can be given to JamNNTPd in two ways:
+The behaviour of SmapiNNTPd can be configured using the configuration options specified below.
+These can be given to SmapiNNTPd in two ways:

 1) As commandline arguments